This is a writeup for the retired Hack The Box Shocker machine.

 lxc image import $PWD/{lxd.tar.xz,rootfs.squashfs}

-The image import completes successfully and we see the following message:
+The image import completes successfully and you should see the following message:

 Image imported with fingerprint: